Marbru35/MCQuality/README.md

 ## Usage

-To use the application, start by running the main `gui.py` script.
+To use the application, start by running the `main.py` script.
 This script launches a graphical user interface (GUI) that allows users to select between **Static Emotion Analysis** and **Real-Time Emotion Detection** modes.

 ### How to Run the Application
 1. **Run the GUI**:
    - Open a terminal or command prompt.
-   - Navigate to the project directory where `gui.py` is located.
+   - Navigate to the project directory where `main.py` is located.
    - Run the following command:
      ```bash
      python main.py